 Own occupation does not focus on your ability to perform some of the duties that you have as part of your job, but instead focuses on the most essential part of your “own occupation.”
 If our heart surgeon in the example above had an “own occupation” policy, the doctor would likely qualify for disability benefits.
 If the heart surgeon only defined his or her “own occupation” as a “cardiologist”, then he or she may have a more difficult time qualifying for disability.

-Occupations that may be evaluated based on the specific duties and responsibilities of that occupation include:
+Other occupations that may be evaluated based on the specific duties and responsibilities of that occupation include:

 - Business Operations Manager